-Adverse sustainability indicator Metric Impact 2022 Explanation Actions taken, and actions planned and targets set for the next reference period lacking processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines. request sustainability-related information from investee companies, target fund managers and borrowers and an assessment is made during the due diligence pro- cess.
-If, at any time during the investment phase, sus- tainability risks and PAI indicators are considered too high or do not meet the relevant ESG criteria as per the respective portfolio managers' internal proprietary as- sessment, a transaction may be subject to further ac- tion.
+Adverse sustainability indica or Metric Impact 2023 Impact 2022 Explanation Actions taken, and actions planned and targets set for the next reference period questionnaire is used to request sustainability-related information from investee companies, target fund managers and borrowers and an assessment is made during the due diligence process.
+If, at any time during the investment phase, sustainability risks and PAI indicators are considered too high or do not meet the relevant ESG criteria as per the respective portfolio managers' internal proprietary assessment, a transaction may be subject to further action.
 Please refer to section 3 of the PAI statement for more details on our PAI screening approach.
-In addition, all strategies following the Allianz ESG Inte- gration Framework require additional checks for invest- ments in ESG sensitive business areas, such as human rights.
-12. Unadjusted gender pay gap Average unadjusted gender pay gap of investee companies 14.6% Calculation: PAI 12 reflects the weighted average unadjusted gender pay gap of investee companies.
-This is calculated by aggregating the unad- justed gender pay gap of investee companies, with each gender pay gap weighted by the share of the relevant investment in the overall portfolio of investments managed by AllianzGI.
-The unadjusted gender pay gap is de- fined as the difference between the average gross hourly earnings of male and female employees, expressed as a percentage of hourly gross earnings of men.
-Data coverage: The reported PAI indi- cator is based on 12.0% of the assets managed by AllianzGI for which rele- vant data was available.
-For investee companies without gender pay gap data, the weighted average unad- justed gender pay gap of investee companies with Engagement: As part of our "inclusive capitalism" sustainability theme, we are engaging with listed corporates on gender pay gap.
-In addition, we chaired the French investor group of the 30% Club, a global campaign aiming at increasing gender diversity on boards and executive teams, and addressing pipeline building and issues around the glass ceiling in listed corporates.
-In 2022, AllianzGI joined all the Club's corporate engagements, including 18 in-person meetings and conversations via email.
+In addition, all strategies following the Allianz Sustainability Integration Framework require additional checks for investments in ESG sensitive business areas, such as human rights.
+12. Unadjusted ger pay gap ler Average unadjusted gender pay gap of investee companies 14.8% 14.6% Calculation: PAI 12 reflects the weighted average unadjusted gender pay gap of investee companies.
+This is calculated by aggregating the unadjusted gender pay gap of investee companies, with each gender pay gap weighted by the share of the relevant investment in the overall portfolio of investments managed by AllianzGI.
+The unadjusted gender pay gap is defined as the difference between the average gross hourly earnings of male and female employees, expressed as a percentage of hourly gross earnings of men.
+Data coverage: The reported PAI indicator is based on 43.4% (2022: 12.0%) of the assets managed by AllianzGI for which relevant data was available.
+For investee companies without gender pay gap data, the weighted average unadjusted gender pay gap of investee companies without data was applied.
+That means it was effectively assumed that all investee companies without data have the weighted average gender pay gap of the investee companies with data in the overall portfolio of investments managed by AllianzGI.
+Comment on data coverage evolution: The main driver of the increase of this year's data coverage compared to last year's data coverage was the introduction of an estimation Engagement: As part of our "inclusive capitalism" sustainability theme, we are engaging with listed corporates on gender pay gap.
+In addition to our continued work on the 30% Club France Investor Group, we have cofounded the 30% Club Germany Investor Group in 2023.
+The Group aims to increase gender diversity on management boards and among senior executives, as well as improve the pipeline of female talent.
+The Group sent letters to all DAX 40 and MDAX40 companies to raise awareness of the engagement agenda in 2023.
+Engagement meetings are scheduled as of 2024.
 PAI screening: We have developed for our public market investment strategies a proprietary methodology to screen the PAI profile of corporates pre-trade and monitor them post-trade.
 Corporates identified at risk may be subject to further analysis and are not investable for our products complying with Art.
 9 SFDR.
 For public markets strategies, this is performed through pre-trade warnings to make portfolio managers aware of potentially relevant PAI ahead of making investment decisions.
-In private markets, a proprietary environmental, social and governance ("ESG") questionnaire is used to request sustainability-related information from investee companies, target funds and borrowers and an
+In private markets, a proprietary environmental, social and governance ("ESG") questionnaire is used to request sustainability-